Size of this Norway flag patch: 6.5 x 4 cm (2.56 x 1.57 inch)

 - The Scandinavian cross is outlined by white stripes, which represent the link to other Scandinavian countries.

 - The vertical stripe of the cross is based on the left side of the flag.

-History: The Norwegian flag was first adopted on July 17, 1821 and is based on the Danish flag, with a blue cross placed within the white cross of the Danish flag.
+The Norwegian flag is based on the Danish flag, and was first adopted on 17-07-1821.
 Norway was ruled by Denmark from the mid-15th century until 1814, when it joined a union with Sweden until 1905.
 The Norwegian flag had an emblem representing the Norway-Sweden union from 1844 until 1898, when the government re-introduced the Norwegian flag, minus the Union symbol.
 A 1905 Norwegian referendum voted overwhelmingly to end the country's union with Sweden.

-Interesting Facts: The flag of 1821 was an idea of Frederik Meltzer's, a Danish Member of Parliament.
+The first flag of 1821 was an idea of Frederik Meltzer's, a Danish Member of Parliament.
 He got the idea of adding a blue cross to the Danish flag during a session of parliament.
-The discussion was how the flag could represent Norway's past association with Denmark and its union with Sweden.
-We can assume the red and white came from the Danish flag and the blue from the Swedish flag.
-The red, white and blue color combination was appealing to Parliament because it represented the colors of liberty, as in the flags of France, the USA, the United Kingdom and the Netherlands.
-A rumor that Frederik Meltzer's young son Gerhard created the idea behind the Norwegian flag is false (source: worldflags101).
+We can assume the red and white color came from the Danish flag and the blue from the Swedish flag.